Lesson Plans

 Mystery Cemetery

-Mystery Cemetery (Grades 6 and older) A Halloween challenge: using maps and images (or a 3D cemetery if desired), students interpret an already-excavated site to solve a puzzle.
+Mystery Cemetery (Grade 6 and older) A Halloween challenge: using maps and images (or a 3D cemetery if desired), students interpret an already-excavated site to solve a puzzle.

 Ancient Cultures

-Ancient Greek Art: Archaic and Classical Styles (Grades 8-12 grade and older) An exercise in looking at Greek art of the Archaic and Classical periods and creating an artwork in one ancient style.
+Ancient Greek Art: Archaic and Classical Styles (Grades 8-12 and older) This exercise invites close looking at Greek art of the Archaic and Classical periods.
+Students create an artwork in one ancient style.

-Ancient Greek Vase Painting Students look at examples of archaic and classical Greek vase painting and create a clay tile in black-figure and red-figure techniques.
+Ancient Greek Vase Painting (Grades 8-12) Students look at examples of archaic and classical Greek vase painting and create a clay tile in black-figure and red-figure techniques.

-Roman Feast A Roman Feast can be a fun, educational, and cross-curricular event for anyone who studies Greco-Roman antiquity.
+Roman Feast (Grades 6-12) A Roman Feast can be a fun, educational, and cross-curricular event for anyone who studies Greco-Roman antiquity.
 Teachers can borrow, adapt, and add to ideas found here.

-Roman Clothing Project This simple overview of Roman clothing teaches the social stratigraphy implied by clothes with a hands-on exercise.
+Roman Clothing Project This overview of Roman clothing teaches the social stratigraphy implied by clothes and includes a hands-on exercise.

 Third-party Lesson Plans